oloBion/oloPATH/README.md

 ## Species databases structure

-Each database consists of three dictionaries: `molecules` and `pathways`.
+Each database consists of two dictionaries: `molecules` and `pathways`.

 - `molecules` dictionary has ChEBI or PlantCyc molecules identifiers as keys and dictionaries containing the molecule name, short InChiKey and associated Reactome or PlantCyc pathways identfiers as values.